 Nursing

 Students earning a BSN are qualified to take the State Board for Registered Nurses exam.
-There are two options to earn a BSN in San Antonio and go on to earn a commission as a nurse through Air Force ROTC.
+There are three options to earn a BSN in San Antonio and go on to earn a commission as a nurse through Air Force ROTC.

 Find out more about all available nursing specialties in the Air Force.